aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/file-merging/postscript-to-pdf/_index.md

 In the realm of Java programming, efficient handling of document conversion is essential.
 One such crucial task is merging PostScript files into PDFs.
 Aspose.Page for Java provides a powerful solution for this task, offering developers a seamless experience.
 In this step-by-step guide, we will walk through the process of merging PostScript to PDF in Java using Aspose.Page.
 ## Prerequisites
 Before we dive into the tutorial, ensure you have the following prerequisites set up:
-- Aspose.Page for Java: Download and install the library from the official [Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
+- Aspose.Page for Java: Download and install the library from the [Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
 - Java Development Kit (JDK): Make sure you have JDK installed on your machine.
 - Integrated Development Environment (IDE): Choose an IDE of your preference, such as IntelliJ or Eclipse.
 ## Import Packages